leochilds/learnyounodetutorials/_posts/2014-07-10-Baby-Steps.markdown

 # Script
 Hi there and welcome back to Founders and Coders team Digital Alchemys learnyounode tutorials.
 We will be going through the second exercise Baby Steps.
 True to the name there will be a lot of hand holding so this may not be for advanced programmers.

-So lets being by running learnyounode:
+So lets begin by running learnyounode:

     $ learnyounode